liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

     during the HEADER_PHASE, RENDER_PHASE, and RESOURCE_PHASE of the portlet lifecycle.
     <sup>[[6.150](tck-tests.md#6.150)]</sup>

-- `ExternalContext.responseSendError(int,String)`:
+- `responseSendError(int,String)`:

-    The FacesBridge is unable to comply with the requirements specified in the JSF 2.2 JavaDoc because the Portlet 3.0 API does not have an equivalent to HttpServletResponse.sendError(int,String).
-Instead, this method should call through to the ExternalContext.setResponseStatus(int) method.
+    The FacesBridge is unable to comply with the requirements specified in the JSF 2.2 JavaDoc because the Portlet 3.0 API does not have an equivalent to `HttpServletResponse.sendError(int,String)`.
+Instead, this method must call through to the `ExternalContext.setResponseStatus(int)` method.
 It is only valid to call this method during the RESOURCE_PHASE of the portlet lifecycle.
 However, it is not possible to test during the RESOURCE_PHASE since the jsf.js client-side library is in control of the XHR dispatched via f:ajax.